citusdata/citus/src/backend/distributed/README.md

 - Multi-statement transactions have locks and uncommitted state that is only visible over a particular connection.
 We therefore need to make sure that:
   - After a write to a shard, any access to that shard group should use the same connection as the write.
 We need to cover the whole shard group because writes and locks can cascade to other shards in the shard group via foreign keys, and they might be used together in a join.
   - After a write to a reference tables, any subsequent read of a reference table, including joins between distributed table shards and reference tables, should use the same connection as the write.

-The key function that deals with this logic is GetConnectionIfPlacementAccessedInXact()

-Metadata and global object changes should always use the same connection.
+- Metadata and global object changes should always use the same connection.

-We should not overload worker nodes with parallel connections.
+- We should not overload worker nodes with parallel connections.

 In some cases, these goals conflict.
 For instance, if a multi-statement transaction performs a parallel delete on a distributed table, and then inserts into a reference table, and then attempts to join the distributed table with the reference table, then there is no way to complete that transaction correctly, since there is no single connection that can see both the reference table update and all the updates to distributed table shards.
 The command that reaches the conflict will error out: